Columbia MBA J-term Program: All You Need to Know

 Check their website frequently to confirm the dates and deadlines for J-term entrance: https://academics.gsb.columbia.edu/

-It is widely known that the admission percentage for the January term is substantially higher.
-However, this is largely because they are low-risk applicants to the school.
-Given that your firm is financing you and you do not require an internship, applying for J-Term makes much sense.
-The J-Term was designed for someone with your profile.
-Frequently, individuals who need an internship or don’t have set objectives apply to J-Term because it has a higher acceptance rate, despite having the incorrect profile for the program.
+It is widely known that the admission percentage for the January term is substantially higher; however, this is large because they are low-risk applicants to the school.
+Given that your firm is financing you and you do not require an internship, applying for J-Term makes much sense the J-Term was designed for someone with your profile (frequently, individuals who need an internship or don’t have set objectives apply to J-Term because it has a higher acceptance rate, despite having the incorrect profile for the program).

 Out of all the MBA applications, around 30% of M.B.A. students enroll in the J-Term, and according to C.B.S., they have accepted 233 of the 528 individuals submitted for a 44.1 percent acceptance percentage under that January option.